chaytonmin/Awesome-Papers-World-Models-Autonomous-Driving/README.md

 ### World model can be trained quickly in an unsupervised manner to learn a compressed spatial and temporal representation of the environment.
 (World Models, 2018)

+### Occupancy grid itself provides a stochastic spatial world model.
+The resulting geometric world models serve as the underlying representation for other robotic tasks, such as obstacle avoidance, path planning and navigation, or planning of grasping and assembly operations.
+(Using Occupancy Grids for Mobile Robot Perception and Navigation, 1989)

 #### 1989
 + Using Occupancy Grids for Mobile Robot Perception and Navigation [[paper](http://www.sci.brooklyn.cuny.edu/~parsons/courses/3415-fall-2011/papers/elfes.pdf)]